Farama-Foundation/Gymnasium-Robotics/README.md

 ## Multi-goal API

-The robotics environments use an extension of the core Gymansium API by inheriting from [GoalEnv](https://robotics.farama.org/envs/#) class.
+The robotic environments use an extension of the core Gymansium API by inheriting from [GoalEnv](https://robotics.farama.org/envs/#) class.
 The new API forces the environments to have a dictionary observation space that contains 3 keys:

 * `observation` - The actual observation of the environment
 * `desired_goal` - The goal that the agent has to achieved
 * `achieved_goal` - The goal that the agent has currently achieved instead.
+The objective of the environments is for this value to be close to `desired_goal`

 This API also exposes the function of the reward, as well as the terminated and truncated signals to re-compute their values with different goals.
 This is functionality is useful for algorithms that use Hindsight Experience Replay (HER).